ballerburg9005/android-tvbox-2-linux-pc-and-server/fastest-way-to-run-any-distro.md

 Finally you should also change /etc/fstab , so that it reflects the new uuids or labels.

-On the first partition (LIBREELEC), create the file "post-sysroot.sh", with the following content:
+On the first partition, create the file "post-sysroot.sh", with the following content:

 ```
 #!/bin/bash

 umount /sysroot
 mount /dev/sda2 /sysroot # if installed on USB stick
-mount /dev/mmc??TODO?? /sysroot # if installed on SD card
+mount /dev/mmc0blk1p2 /sysroot # if installed on SD card
 ```

 **Now you can boot the image and should see the graphical installer.**